 So, I’m going to help you uncover the facts and explain what the deal is with intuitive eating and how to break down this concept.

 In simple terms, intuitive eating is about eating what your body is telling you it needs and trusting it.
 It’s an alternative to dieting that allows you to become the expert of YOU.
 If you think about it, this makes perfect sense because who knows you better than yourself?

 Eating intuitively should be a no-brainer, but the modern world is noisy.
-Instagram, newspapers, magazines, diet books, calorie apps, and other humans muffle the sound of your inner guidance.
+Instagram, magazines, diet books, calorie apps, and other humans muffle the sound of your body’s natural inner wisdom.

 The idea here is to get out of your head and into your body – a dietary grounding technique if you will.

 Your body, unlike your mind, is upfront and honest.
 It’s constantly guiding you through physical and intuitive signals.